pnlbwh/ukftractography/README.md

 On a Mac, there are rounding errors that affect the accuracy of 2T FW tracts.
 This explains why the 2T_FW ctest fails.

 Several steps in the SuperBuild process download additional git repositories as CMake external projects.
-By default `UKFTractography_USE_GIT_PROTOCOL:BOOL=OFF` indicates to use `https://` instead of `git://`.
-This default should work behind most firewalls (the git protocol uses port 9418: if this is blocked by your firewall the build will fail).
 If download problems are encountered, please [file an issue](https://github.com/pnlbwh/ukftractography/issues/new).